javajosh/simpatico/core.md

     key:/etc/letsencrypt/live/simpatico.io/privkey.pem
   }`)
-  // Doesn't do type conversion, but that's okay as.str(parsed.http)
+  // Doesn't do type conversion, but that's okay as.int(parsed.http)
   // Only take strings
   assertThrows(() => c.parseObjectLiteralString())
   assertThrows(() => c.parseObjectLiteralString({}))
   // You must not have spaces between key, colon and value.
 I'd like to relax this, but am not a regexpert.
-  // This also means that you can't have a value with a leading space, which is possibly annoying assertThrows(() => c.parseObjectLiteralString(`{http :80, https:443}`))
+  // This also means that you can't have a value with a leading space, which is annoying assertThrows(() => c.parseObjectLiteralString(`{http :80, https:443}`))

   ```